jameskevinbeaumont/jim-beaumont-brainflix/README.md

 Note on feedback from Sprint-2 regarding sorting the customer array.
-I am aware of the .sort method, however, you are requiring that the first three "default" comments remain in order and their timestamps are all the same, so that is why I wrote the orderComments function in util.js.
+I am aware of the .sort method, however, you are requiring that the first three "default" comments remain in order and their timestamps are all the same, so that is why I wrote the orderComments function in util.js and did not use the .sort method.